Context

 Historical and Cultural Background

-The Greek term mystērion (μυστήριον), typically translated "mystery" in English, appears 28 times in the New Testament and carries a meaning quite different from the modern English word "mystery."
-In contemporary usage, a "mystery" is something unknown or puzzling; in the New Testament, a mystērion is a divine secret that was hidden in God's eternal plan but has now been revealed through Christ and the apostolic proclamation.
-The emphasis is not on the hiddenness of the mystery but on its disclosure.
+When Paul wrote to the Ephesians around 60-62 CE from his Roman imprisonment, he used a Greek word that would have resonated powerfully with his first-century audience: mystērion (μυστήριον).
+The term appears 28 times in the New Testament, but its meaning differs sharply from our modern English "mystery."
+Today we think of mysteries as puzzles to solve—whodunits, unsolved crimes, perplexing riddles.
+In the New Testament, a mystērion is a divine secret that was hidden in God's eternal plan but has now been revealed through Christ and the apostolic proclamation.
+The emphasis falls not on hiddenness but on disclosure.

 Key Greek/Hebrew Words